mdcrosby/animal-ai/docs/roadMap.md

 - [ ] Can change starting velocities of objects
 - [ ] Better support for randomisation of starting values in config files
 - [ ] Flag for 'test-only' where physics can be broken
-- [ ] test-only objects appearing/changing after given times
+- [ ] Test-only objects appearing/changing after given times
 - [ ] Textures on objects
 - [ ] Containers (with/without wheels)
 - [ ] Adjustable arena size